 Cervical cancer is a cancer of the cervix, the lower portion of the uterus or womb.
 The cervix is the part of the uterus that opens into the vaginal canal and dilates during labor.

 Cervical cancer used to be the most common cancer killer in women and remains common in the developing world.
-Currently, approximately 12,000 women in the United States are diagnosed with cervical cancer annually, while approximately 4,000 will die of cervical cancer each year.
+Currently, approximately 13,240 women in the United States are diagnosed with cervical cancer annually, while approximately 4,170 will die of cervical cancer each year.
 However, patients who have cervical cancer that has been caught early have excellent survival rates—92 percent will survive through the first five years after their diagnosis.
 The main reason for the improvement in cervical cancer outcomes in the U.S. is the use of Pap smear screening, which allows early diagnosis of precancerous cells.
 Cervical cancer will most often affect women in their 30s, 40s, and 50s.
-However, approximately 20 percent of cervical cancers are diagnosed in women over the age of 65.
+However, more than 15 percent of cervical cancers are diagnosed in women over the age of 65.

 Cervical cancer is caused by a persistent longstanding infection with high-risk strain of the human papillomavirus (HPV).
 HPV infections are very common; the majority of people who have been sexually active with skin-to-skin genital contact have been infected.
 However, most HPV infections cause no symptoms and do not lead to cervical cancer.

 Approximately 13 types of HPV infection are considered high-risk and can develop into cervical cancer.
 HPV 16 and 18 are the two most common high-risk types seen in association with cervical cancers in the U.S.